 Go to bed at the same time every night

 We’ve all heard it a million times: going to bed at the same time every night will help you fall asleep faster and stay asleep longer.
-While it might sound like a no-brainer, you’d be surprised how many people don’t actually stick to this seemingly simple rule of sleep hygiene.
+While it might sound like a no-brainer, you’d be surprised how many people don’t actually stick to this seemingly simple rule of make mushroom tea hygiene.
 If you go to bed at different times each night, it can throw off your circadian rhythm and make it much harder to fall asleep at your usual bedtime.
 If you’re struggling to get to sleep, try going to bed at the same time every night for at least a week to see if it makes a difference.
 And make sure you’re getting enough sleep every night — generally, that means seven to nine hours per night for most adults.

 Keep your bedroom as dark as possible

 Your bedroom should be a place of rest and relaxation — it’s where you go to escape the hustle and bustle of the outside world and recharge your batteries.
 Unfortunately, most bedrooms are anything but a place of relaxation: they’re jam-packed with electronics and buzzing with artificial light.
 If you’re spending enough time in bed to get the recommended seven to nine hours of sleep every night, you’re probably spending most of it in a brightly lit room.
 And that’s a recipe for poor sleep: sleep scientists have found that sleeping in a brightly lit room can disrupt your sleep cycle, making it harder to fall asleep and stay asleep.
 When you’re shopping for new bedroom furniture, look for pieces that can provide adequate light control.
 You can also blackout your windows with curtains or heavy shades to keep your room nice and dark.
 If you’re not able to fully blackout your windows, try using a sleep mask to block out excess light.